po3rin/eskeeper/README.md

         waitForCompletion: true

         # 'on' field supports 2 hooks.
-        # 'reindex': only when index is created for the first time.
+        # 'firstCreated': only when index is created for the first time.
         # 'always': always exec reindex.
         on: firstCreated